 When talking about cybercrimes, the first thing that comes to mind are those hooded people hacking somebody’s computer.
 While this is a valid example, cybercrime is more than that.
 In a nutshell, cybercrime refers to anything illegal that’s done over the Internet.

 If you think cybercriminals only target companies, governments, and high-profile personalities, then you’re mistaken.
 Even ordinary Internet users like you can be a victim of cybercrime.
 While you can’t stop cybercriminals from doing their thing, you can avoid their attacks with sophisticated tools like firewalls, antiviruses, and anti-malware.
-Another convenient tool that you should include in your arsenal is a VPN.
+Another convenient tool that you should include in your arsenal is a

 Short for Virtual Private Network, VPN will encrypt your data and secure your connection.
-If you believe you don’t need a VPN, check out these cyber crime statistics, and learn how VPNs can protect you against different online threats.
+If you believe you don’t need a

 Cyber crime statistics on hacking and cyberattacks

 Hackers are on the prowl for vulnerable people.
 Whenever you send, share, or access data over the public Internet, you’re exposing yourself to hackers, eavesdroppers, and other malicious users who spy on what you do online.
 Here are five relevant stats: